akonwi/ezlinkedin/README.md

 	                           :submitted_image_url => "http..." },
 	             :visibility => { :code => "anyone"} })
 ```
+Currently, one can:
+	* post shares
-Currently, one can post shares, retrieve updates, user profile, and connections.
+	* retrieve network updates, user profile, and connections
+	* search for companies
+	* use the company and people search api

+## TODO

+I'd really like to include the facets capabilities in the search because it would really boost search efficiency.

+This gem fits the purposes I had for it and I'm satisfied.
+Besides implementing Faceted search, I don't plan on implementing other features at this point.
+But feel free to contribute

 ## Contributing

 1. Fork it